 Ask the person you would like to connect with if you could follow up on LinkedIn.
 If the person says “yes,” then this is a perfect segue to following up in your customized note that you send along with your connection request.
 In your note you can mention the event and something memorable about your discussion.
 Elude to the fact that this is the follow-up previously discussed.

-Ensure that you profile is optimized as well as your career story.
+Ensure that your profile is optimized as well as your career story.
 Make sure you have a profile photo because if someone doesn’t remember your name, they will often remember your face.
-Do all that you can to illicit positive memories from the event, the meeting, and the discussion.
+Do all that you can to elicit positive memories from the event, the meeting, and the discussion.

 Make your note (up to 300 characters) pertinent, praiseful, and professional.
 For example: